eProsima/FIROS2/README.md

 ### Transformation, mapping and communication

-As said before, when a *bridge* is connecting two nodes with different protocols, the user has to provide a library with a function to transform and/or map the attributes from one protocol to another.
+As said before, when a *bridge* is connecting two nodes with different protocols, the user has to provide a library with a function to transform and to map the attributes from one protocol to another.
 To make this step easier, there is an empty code template in **templatelib.cpp**.

 This function will be compiled apart and loaded in *FIROS2* at runtime.

-In this way, the user can map attributes from the input to the output message and at the same time to apply changes over the data.
+In this way, the user can map attributes from the input to the output message and at the same time apply changes over the data.
 The serialization and deserialization functions are generated with provided tools, so the *IDL* files used are the only thing that the user has to put in the bridge.

-*FIROS2* provides a built-in *NGSIv2 bridge library* named *libisbridgengsiv2lib.so* that implements an *ISBridgeNGSIv2* with *NGSIv2Publisher* and *NGSIv2Subscriber* in order to communicate RTPS and NGSIv2, implementing the interfaces *ISBridge*, *ISWriter* and *ISReader* respectively.
+*FIROS2* provides a built-in *NGSIv2 bridge library* named *libisbridgengsiv2lib.so* that implements an *ISBridgeNGSIv2* with *NGSIv2Publisher* and *NGSIv2Subscriber* that allows communicating RTPS and NGSIv2,
+implementing the interfaces *ISBridge*, *ISWriter*, and *ISReader* respectively.

-You can, of course, implement and use your own *bridge libraries* to define other behaviours.
+You can, of course, implement and use your *bridge libraries* to define other behaviors.

 You can learn more about *Bridge Libraries* and *Transformation Libraries* in the documentation of *[eProsima Integration Service](https://integration-services.readthedocs.io/)*.

 ### Types and interfaces

-For interaction with *NGSIv2* entities an *IDL* file (and generated files) is provided.
-This *IDL* is named **JsonNGSIv2.idl** and contains a structure composed by two strings, *entityId* and *data*.
+For interaction with *NGSIv2* entities exists an *IDL* file (and generated files).
+This *IDL* is named **JsonNGSIv2.idl** and contains a structure composed of two strings, *entityId*, and *data*.

-For received messages from *NGSIv2* protocol, only *data* must be filled.
+On receiving messages from *NGSIv2* protocol, it only fills the *data* field.
-In this case *entityId* will be ignored, and it's better to keep it empty.
+In this case, it ignores the *entityId* field, and it's better to keep it empty.
 *Integration Service* will fill *data* with the complete JSON string sent to our listener by the *contextBroker* server (this is, the subscription result).